Michigan Court Records

 Lansing MI 48909

-A base $34.00 fee is charged if applicants provide the exact year when the marriage occured.
-However, an additional $12.00 is charged for each extra year searched if the year is not identified.
-Requesters who wish to obtain multiple copies must also pay $16.00 for each additional copy.
+A base $34.00 fee is charged if applicants provide the exact year the marriage occurred.
+However, if the year is not identified, an additional $12.00 is charged for each extra year searched.
+Requesters seeking multiple copies must also pay $16.00 for each additional copy.

 How to Get a Marriage License in Michigan